roman-smrz/minici/README.md

 --------------

-The top-level elements of the YAML file are `job <name>` defining steps to perform the job and potentially listing artefacts produced or required.
+The top-level elements of the YAML file are `job <name>` defining steps to perform the job and potentially listing artifacts produced or required.

 Example: